 The project is directly benefitting over 10.000 children and their families with special focus on children 0-6 years from migrant and ethnic minorities in Croatia, Hungary, Italy, Latvia, the Netherlands, Slovakia and Slovenia and Turkey; 1000 ECEC practitioners and 35 local, national and international policy makers.

-For more information visit www.toy4inclusion.eu
+For more information and materials visit www.toy4inclusion.eu

 Over the past two years (2017-2018), the project TOY for Inclusion (co-funded by the European Commission-DG Justice ‘Rights Equality and Citizenship programme’ and the Open Society Foundations) has been piloting an innovative approach to inclusive non-formal early childhood education and care in 7 European countries (Belgium, Croatia, Hungary, Italy, Latvia, Slovakia and Slovenia).

 This approach, which is proving effective, improves the transition experience of Roma children to schools by offering an innovative response to discrimination of Roma communities by creating community based Early Childhood Education and Care (ECEC) initiatives in the form of Play Hubs (resource and meeting centres) and through connecting existing services and actors and providing new learning and play opportunities for young children.
 In the TOY for Inclusion approach, relationships between Roma and non-Roma young children and their families are built and interactions in safe play spaces across all generations are supported.